Aftertone vs Chunk (2026): Full Comparison for Mac Users

 TL;DR

-Chunk: $4.99/mo or $39.99 lifetime. macOS time blocking app.
-Clean design, routine templates, timer.
-No native task management, no AI, no weekly reports.
+Chunk: $15.99 lifetime. macOS menubar time blocking app.
+Clean design, Todo mode, routine templates, timer, Claude MCP integration.
+No AI insights, no Focus Screen, no weekly reports.

-Key difference: Both are macOS time blockers with lifetime pricing.
-Chunk stops at the schedule.
-Aftertone adds tasks, a Focus Screen, AI, and weekly reports on top.
+Key difference: Both are macOS-only with lifetime pricing.
+Chunk is a lightweight menubar planner with Todo mode and two-way calendar sync.
+Aftertone adds a full task system, a Focus Screen, behavioural AI, and weekly reports that help you improve every week.

 Chunk and Aftertone share some DNA.
 Both are macOS-only.
 Both offer lifetime pricing.
 Both are built by small, independent teams who think productivity software should be simple, fast, and bloat-free.